-No Medical Available.
+Medical Information: No Medical Available.

-Certificate: PRIVATE PILOT Date of Issue: 11/24/1948
+Certificate Information: Certificate: PRIVATE PILOT Date of Issue: 11/24/1948 https://amsrvs.registry.faa.gov/airmeninquiry/

-PRIVATE PILOT

-AIRPLANE SINGLE ENGINE LAND

-This is the pilot's certificate level, in this case private pilot.
+Ratings: PRIVATE PILOT AIRPLANE SINGLE ENGINE LAND This is the pilot's certificate level, in this case private pilot.
 Private pilot is an award of 6 credit hours.

 These are the Ratings.
 Airplane single engine land is a basic level of certification, indicating this pilot is authorized to fly airplanes with only one engine, and not authorized to fly seaplanes.
-He is also only authorized to fly in good weather conditions, since he does not have an instrument rating. are no additional credit awards for these basic ratings.
+He is also only authorized to fly in good weather conditions, since he does not have an instrument rating.
+There are no additional credit awards for these basic ratings.